cal-itp/data-infra/docs/github/contribute_to_repos.md

-# Contributing to data services repos
+# Contributing to Data Services Repos

 These guidelines are meant to provide a foundation for collaboration in Cal-ITP's data services repos (primarily [#data-infra](https://github.com/cal-itp/data-infra).)